amitpatel964/FinancesManagement/README.md

-# FinancesManagement
-A program that helps you keep track of where your finances are and how much you have in total
+This project will begin by keeping track of how much money you have in your savings and checking accounts across several banks among different people.
+Eventually, other types of investments will be incorporated into the program, allowing the user to see how much they have in total.
+A roadmap will be added at a later date.